qzan9/jni-ubmk/README.md

 # JIT Compiler #

-JIT compiler is the heart of the JVM. nothing in the JVM affects performance more than the compiler, and understanding dynamic compilation and optimization is the key to understanding how to tell a good microbenchmark (and there are woefully few of these) from the bad ones.
+JIT compiler is the HEART of the JVM. nothing in the JVM affects performance more than the compiler, and understanding dynamic compilation and optimization is the key to understanding how to tell a good microbenchmark (and there are woefully few of these) from the bad ones.